 (c) provide a framework of standards for the establishment and regulation of care centres by county governments.

-PART II-CARE OF EXPECTANT CHILDREN AND CHILD PARENTS
+PART II - CARE OF EXPECANT CHILDREN AND CHILD PARENTS

-4. (1) The national government shall, to the extent of its constitutional mandate, promote the care and protection of expectant children and child parents.
+- 4. (1) The national government shall, to the extent of its constitutional mandate, promote the care and protection of expectant children and child parents. - Government with respect to child parents.